What Happens When You Crack Your Neck?

 - Bad sleeping habits

-It’s essential to teach the patient the benefits of having good posture to create habits that protect all the joints in the body, without being limited to just the cervical region.
+It’s essential to teach the patient the benefits of having good posture

 The goal of treating neck pain, by specialists, can be summarized in three main points:

-- Minimize muscle contracture in the ara
+- Minimize muscle contracture in the area

 - Maximize the functionality of the cervical region